pongib/365DaysOfLearning/README.md

 **TIL**: Finish course Data Engineer on Linux Academy but not take final exam yet.
 Learn a bit about other resource to learn before take real exam such as gcloud solution and codelabs.
 At work I learn that count on sql in specific way can be affect other transaction with have lock command.

 **Thoughts**: I will go to view other blog about pass exam and reverse it and see what I don't know and will plan to fill that gap.

+## Day 30: Jan 31, 2020

+**TIL**: Find other suggest about certificate and just think it worth to get my hand dirty before take exam because it will useless cert for me if I can do anything but I will both try pratice exam and do dirty hand for get better understand.
+Learn at work that I nearly forgot how to write code in parallel way I will try pratice it again on tomorrow.

+**Thoughts**: It worth for me to admit my weakness and try to improve, even at first it very hurt.